First DWI vs Second DWI in Dallas: How Sentences Change after a Prior Conviction

 What a Second DWI Does Not Automatically Mean

-• It does not eliminate probation
+• Does not eliminate probation

-• It does not remove defense options
+• Does not remove defense options

-• It does not make dismissal impossible
+• Does not make dismissal impossible

 Bottom Line